 Using Project Sharing with a proxy

-If you are running RStudio Server with a proxy, you'll need to make sure that your proxy is correctly configured to pass websocket connections through in order for collaborative editing and other features to work.
-See our Running RStudio Server with a Proxy article for more on this.
+If you are running RStudio Workbench with a proxy, you'll need to make sure that your proxy is correctly configured to pass websocket connections through in order for collaborative editing and other features to work.
+See our Running RStudio Workbench with a Proxy article for more on this.